 Anglican schools will use the richness of symbol, story and ceremony to promote their values and order their lives.

 Commitment to tradition and dignity within school worship

 The Anglican tradition of renewing ancient forms and sacraments to meet modern needs will be evident in the way the school community worships.

 The College’s commitment to the rich traditions of the Anglican Church is evident in the weekly worship services at both Junior and Secondary schools.
 The weekly services incorporate symbol, story and ceremony.

 Each year the Archbishop of Brisbane, The Most Reverend Dr Phillip Aspinall delivers a message to Anglican schools with a specific theme for the year.
-In 2021 we explore and embrace Nurturing Relationships.
-You can watch these messages below.
+In 2022 we explore and embrace the message of ‘Being Together: Embracing Joy’.
+You can watch these message below.